Pakundia Adarsha Mohila College

-Pakundia Adarsha Mohila College (পাকুন্দিয়া আদর্শ মহিলা কলেজ) is a higher secondary and undergraduate college for girls in Pakundia, Kishoreganj, Dhaka Division, Bangladesh.
+Pakundia Adarsha Mohila College (পাকুন্দিয়া আদর্শ মহিলা কলেজ) is a higher secondary and undergraduate college for girls in Pakundia Upazila, Kishoreganj District, Bangladesh.
 The educational institution was established in 1993 as the first women's degree college in Pakundia.
 It offers the 11th–12th grade and undergraduate education.
 National University affiliated degree (pass) and honours courses are available in this college.

 The college is located in the Pakundia Municipality area.
 It is controlled by the Board of Intermediate and Secondary Education, Dhaka.
 Its campus is spread across nearly three acres of land.

 History

 Former Bangladesh Deputy Minister of Shipping and Jatiya Sangsad member ABM Zahidul Haq founded the college in 1993.
 It started journey as a non-government educational institution and later gained the MPO status.
 Its establishment marked the founding of the first girls' degree college in Pakundia.

 Administration

 The college is under the control of the Dhaka Education Board and affiliated to the National University of Bangladesh.
 Its Educational Institution Identification Number (EIIN) is 110616.
 The current principal of the college is Md.
 Muzzammal Haque.
 Before him, Md.
 Jasim Uddin served as the principal of the college.